Fair Use of Forex Margin in Trading

 DirectionHigher margin = less leverageHigher leverage = less margin needed

 A 1% margin requirement means 100:1 leverage.
 A 5% margin requirement means 20:1 leverage.
-They are mathematically linked.
+These metrics remain mathematically linked.

 Brokers display one or the other depending on their interface.
 Understanding both means you will not be caught off guard when the figures look different on paper.